 For this reason, it’s important to understand the benefits of life insurance policies and to look at such plans as opportunities to protect your beloved from financial distress instead of yet another cost incurred or bill to pay.
 The death part isn’t easy to talk about with loved ones.
-It’s even awkward to read about it on a Web site.
+It’s even awkward to read about it or to even get help choosing the right policy on a Web site.
 But here’s a thought: when you’ve taken care of your loved ones in the event of your death, you don’t think about it.
 You can think about getting the most out of life.
 You may not like to think about it, but what would happen to your family if you were no longer around?
 This question goes far beyond simple questions like, “Who would take out the trash?”
 Life insurance addresses the deeper, long-term practicalities such as:

 - Would your family be able to make ends meet?